yickysan/basoene-app/README.md

 # basoene-app
-A simple inventory management app
+A simple inventory and bookings management app